cmadland/lit/pages/07.online/01.phillipsthiswhywe2015/chapter.md

 ---
-title: 'This is Why We Can't Have Nice Things'
+title: 'This is Why We Cant Have Nice Things'
 taxonomy:
     category: docs
 ---